japm94/gitclonespecificsfiles/README.md

 ./git-clone-specif-file.sh
 ````

-# For Macosx or Debian:
+# For Macosx or Debian
 - Open with vim
 ```sh
 vim git-clone-specif-file.sh